-at the stage of creation beginning with the ego there is a change in the manner of evolution from what Van Buitenen has described as a change from a "vertical" pattern to a "horizontal," one.
-The tattvas, prior to the ego, evolve in a vertical evolution, each tattva proceeding from the former; however, beginning with the ego, "this pattern is abandoned: its evolution becomes a ramification."
-Van Buitenen suggests that this emphasis on the ego as the focal point of a separate kind of creation has its source in the early creation myths as stated, for example, in the Brāhmanas and Upaniṣads, wherein the process of creation is set going when an original being cries out "I am" and the original sense of the term "aham-kāra", i.e., "self-maker", is most evident; the Brhadāra nyaka Upaniṣad describes this process:
+the manner of evolution from what Van Buitenen has described as a change from a "vertical" pattern to a "horizontal," one.
+17 The tattvas, prior to the ego, evolve in a vertical evolution, each tattva proceeding from the former; however, beginning with the ego "this pattern is abandoned: its evolution becomes a ramification."
+18 Van Buitenen suggests that this emphasis on the ego as the focal point of a separate kind of creation has its source in the early creation myths as stated, for example, in the Brāhmanas and Upanisads, wherein the process of creation is set going when an original being cries out "I am" 19 and the original sense of the term "aham-kāra,", i.e. "self-maker", is most evident; 20 the Brhadāra nyaka Upanisad describes this process:

 The self was here alone in the beginning in the form of a man.
 He looked around and saw nothing but himself: and he cried out at the beginning: "Here I am."
-That is how the name "I" came to be. $^{21}$
+That is how the name "I" came to be.21

-Madeleine Biardeau takes this cosmogonic function of the ego as found in the Upanisads in a sociological sense and argues that it reflects the general sense of conflict within "Brahmanical religion," between two different levels of religious thought and life; the more individualistic, renunciatory and "yogic," ideal as opposed to the groupbased, sacrificial religion.
-22 "Ahamkāra" figures in the Upanisads, she argues, whenever the yogic states of meditational discipline are described; 23 however, as one of the "levels" of the yogic states the ego is transferred from a psychological principle to a cosmogonic one, taking on mythic proportions in order to be a more "popular" medium for sectarian beliefs.
+Madeleine Biardeau takes this cosmogonic function of the ego as found in the Upanisads in a sociological sense and argues that it reflects the general sense of conflict within "Brahmanical religion" between two different levels of religious thought and life; the more individualistic, renunciatory and "yogic" ideal as opposed to the group-based, sacrificial religion.
+"Ahamkāra" figures in the Upanisads, she argues, whenever the yogic states of meditational discipline are described; as one of the "levels" of the yogic states the ego is transferred from a psychological principle to a cosmogonic one, taking on mythic proportions in order to be a more "popular" medium for sectarian beliefs.